d3npa/hacking-trix-rust/elf/ptnote-infector/README.md

 Here are two caveats I became aware of:

-- This simplistic technique will not work with Position Independent Executables (PIE).
 - The Go language runtime actually expects a valid `PT_NOTE` section containing version information in order to run, so this technique cannot be used with Go binaries.

 Note: PIE can be disabled in cc with `-no-pie` or in rustc with `-C relocation-model=static`.